 To begin consider biological control techniques to encourage the presence of invertebrate predators and parasite species that will eat or parasitise the pest.

 Secondly implement management actions to reduce pest numbers.

 Finally use chemical control as a last resort.
 These techniques involve using chemicals that have no, or minimal, impact on beneficial predators and parasites, or time the use of chemicals to minimise the impact on the beneficial predators and parasites.

 On KI two local broadacre farmers and two local vignerons are working with Dr Paul Horne and Rebecca Addison from IPM Technologies to implement IPM on their properties.

 Fortunately, Kangaroo Island's native vegetation provides habitat for many native predators including ladybirds, hoverflies, lacewings and spiders, as well as different wasp species that parasitise aphids and caterpillars, and control pest populations.
 These beneficial insects control problematic pests often found on KI farms and vineyards including slugs, aphids, lucerne fleas and red legged earth mites.

 See a report from IPM Technologies outlining practical suggestions for pest management at the trial properties.

 See the Planting Guide for Kangaroo Island Integrated Pest Management for a guide to local native flowering plants (angiosperms) of Kangaroo Island that can be planted to attract beneficial insects (pollinators and predators) to support IPM approaches.

-This project is supported by the Department of Agriculture, Water and the Environment, through funding from Australian Government’s National Landcare Program.
+This project is supported by the Kangaroo Island Landscape Board, through funding from the Australian Government.

 35 Dauncey Street, Kingscote SA